21 Stunning Varieties of Prayer Plants to Grow at Home

 Previously classified as a calathea, this species – native to Central America – is still frequently called Calathea warszewiczii, C. warscewiczii (spelled with a “c”), or simply “jungle velvet calathea.”

-Unlike most members of the arrowroot family commonly grown as houseplants, when jungle velvet blooms, it has large, showy flowers.
+This prayer plant produces large, showy flowers, even indoors.
 These flowers transition from cream to yellow and then pink in color.

-Jungle velvet is one of the larger prayer plants and it grows upright, reaching up to 40 inches tall and 40 inches wide.
+Jungle velvet is one of the larger prayer plants and it grows upright, reaching up to 40 inches tall and wide.

 19. Zebrina